OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Static Analysis

-To determine whether custom URL schemes are defined the `AndroidManifest.xml` file should be investigated, specifically the data inside of an [intent-filter element](https://developer.android.com/guide/components/intents-filters.html#DataTest "Custom URL scheme").
+To determine whether custom URL schemes are defined the `AndroidManifest.xml` file should be investigated, specifically the data inside of an [intent-filter element](https://developer.android.com/guide/components/intents-filters.html#DataTest "Custom URL scheme") as shown below:

 ```xml
 <activity android:name=".MyUriActivity">